 Analyzing someone’s relationship with food can be complicated, especially when diabetes is involved: it can be hard to tell the difference between simply counting carbs and disturbed eating behavior, or to know when someone has an eating disorder that is separate from diabulimia, which is an eating disorder classified by someone withholding their insulin in order to lose weight.

 “It is difficult to talk about how a person with diabetes focuses on and ritualizes food,” Sara said, “I find it difficult to know what a positive relationship to food actually is.
-I, a person who has Type 1 diabetes, must control what I eat every day to manage my diabetes in the best way possible.
-Even if some criteria for an eating disorder are present, that doesn’t necessarily mean that a diabetic has an eating disorder.”
+I, a person who has type 1 diabetes, must control what I eat every day to manage my diabetes in the best way possible.
+Even if some criteria for an eating disorder are present, that doesn’t necessarily mean that a person with diabetes has an eating disorder.”

-“Initially, it was to get even better blood sugar levels — to get an even straighter CGM curve to show my social media followers.
+“Initially, it was to get even better blood sugar levels—to get an even straighter continuous glucose monitor (CGM curve to show my social media followers.
 And myself.
 When I finally realized that I ate very little, I had difficulty knowing if it was just a “healthy” way to manage my diabetes or if I really had a problematic view on food.”

 Know the warning signs